 The latter may be the hardest.
 Train management and general leadership to hold frequent, meaningful conversations with employees about their experience.
 What’s frustrating them at the moment?
 What are their aspirations?
 Where do they want to go in their role and beyond?

 That’s how you get the shot at winning back the hearts of your employees.
 And, as with any challenging and long-term task, it’s okay to lean on a little help in your journey.
-HR survey tools, paired with expert consultants, are here to help you listen to your workers, learn from their thoughts and take meaningful action to prevent employee turnover at your company.
+Employee feedback platforms, paired with expert consultants, are here to help you listen to your workers, learn from their thoughts and take meaningful action to prevent employee turnover at your company.